Speed Cleaning Your Home

 - Put pet dishes in the dishwasher.

-- If you have a child in diapers, clean and disinfect the changing table.
+- If you have a child in diapers, clean and disinfect their changing table.

-- If your child uses pacifiers, put them on the top shelf of the dishwasher if they are dishwasher safe.
-Otherwise, wash it and any toys your child mouths with soap and hot water.
+- If your child uses pacifiers, put them on the top shelf of the dishwasher if they're dishwasher safe.
+If not, use soap and water on any toys your child puts in their mouth.
 Check toy cleaning labels first.

 These monthly chores take hardly any time:

-- Wash pet toys: Wash hard toys with hot, soapy water and disinfect.
-Rinse well before letting them dry.
-Toss soft toys in the washer with other laundry to wash in hot water.
+- Wash pet toys.
+For hard toys, use hot, soapy water and disinfect.
+Rinse them well before you let them dry.
+Wash soft toys on hot with other laundry.

-- Pour a solution of 1 teaspoon bleach and 1 quart water down the kitchen sink drain to sanitize the drain and garbage disposal.
+- Pour a solution of 1 teaspoon of bleach and 1 quart of water down your kitchen sink drain to sanitize the drain and garbage disposal.
 Or pour white vinegar down the drain.